SPUNIKNSS15/SPUNIKNSS15/Proposal/proposal.md

 Such changes are usually difficult to keep track of as an individual, because media covers only the last few weeks of events.
-It would be nice to have a platform, which makes it easy to document contradictions or changes happening in the opinion of politicians or other public entities, allowing to measure characteristics like *trustworthyness* or *consistency of opinions* as well as *linking specific events to changes of opinion*.
+It would be nice to have a platform, which makes it easy to document contradictions or shifts happening in the opinion of politicians or other public entities, allowing to measure characteristics like *trustworthyness* or *consistency of opinions* as well as *linking specific events to shifts of opinion*.

 #### 2. Project Idea